 - Swanage Blues Festival – If the spring Blues Festival got your toes tapping and eager for more, it happens all over again in October

-- Pumpkin & Beer Festival in Worth Matravers – The small, traditional pumpkin festival at The Square & Compass pub harks back to simpler days with its scarecrow and vegetable ‘monster’ competitions, pumpkin weighing and locally-produced food and drinks and live music
+- Pumpkin & Beer Festival – The small, traditional pumpkin festival at The Square & Compass pub in Worth Matravers harks back to simpler days with its vegetable ‘monster’ and scarecrow-making competitions, pumpkin weighing, locally-produced food and drinks, and live music

 A wintry day in Swanage will leave a lasting memory – whether you take an invigorating walk along the beach or watch the waves crash against the pier before warming up by a log fire in one of the town’s cosy pubs.

 Winter in Swanage is a romantic time for exploring a different side of the town and its surrounding areas, and as the temperature rarely falls below 1°C even on the coldest days, exploring Swanage and the Isle of Purbeck is easy, enjoyable, and makes for some stunning scenery.